theyosh/TerrariumPI/docs/_tabs/setup.md

 : The high alarm value.
 When the sensor gets higher then this value, the **hight** alarm will be triggered

 Limit min
-: The minimun value that is valid for this sensor.
+: The minimum value that is valid for this sensor.
 Values measured below this value will be ignored.

 Limit max
 : The maximum value that is valid for this sensor.
 Values measured higher then this value will be ignored.